ShaneMcC.co.uk :: IRC Related Stuff

 To the best of my knowledge, the information on the dmdirc wiki provides a complete list of current numerics used by various IRCDs, and is what the DMDirc parser uses for parsing list modes

-At the moment as far as I am aware the only IRC Client/Parser that understands the LISTMODE option/command is DMDirc, and as yet the only "server" that allows its use is DFBnc-Java.
+At the moment as far as I am aware the only IRC Client/Parser that understands the LISTMODE option/command is DMDirc (however smuxi appears to be considering it, and the only server that allows its use is WeIRCd (irc://irc.eloxoph.com/) and the only “bouncer” that allows its use is DFBnc-Java.

 Questions, Comments, Corrections